agardnerIT/obslab-k6/docs/run-demo.md

 <button class="executor" onclick="sendRequest(this, 'docker ps')">&#9658;</button>

 Now run k6 with the demo script.
-Copy and paste this as-is into the terminal window:
+This script takes 1 minute to execute so be patient:

 ``` {"name": "docker run k6"}
 docker run \